 We use an online application — rather than a resume — in our employment process for both sworn and civilian positions.
 Apply online.

-Please refrain from drinking coffee, soda, and energy drinks on the morning of the physical training test.
+Please refrain from drinking coffee, soda, and energy drinks on the morning of the physical training assessment.
 These drinks contain a high content of caffeine and sodium that may elevate blood pressure and increase the risk of dehydration.
 Properly hydrate with water during the 24 hour time frame prior to the assessment.
 Avoid consuming too much water immediately before the assessment as this will cause nausea and bloating.
 It is recommended that you eat a light to moderate meal consisting of foods such as whole grain breads and cereals, rice, pasta, potatoes, and other vegetables an hour or two before your scheduled assessment.
-Click here to watch the Physical Fitness Test instructional video.
+Click here to watch the Physical Fitness Assessment instructional video.